 HMRC want to see evidence to prove that vehicles are not being used for significant private use.
 They also want to see steps that the employer has taken to prevent significant private use.
 This shows that the company has policies and procedures in place to emphasise these laws and make sure that their employees are fully aware of these.

 The employer and the employee can avoid any benefit charges linked with company vans or fuel by keeping sufficient records to show that the van is mainly used for work journeys and ordinary commuting.
 A lot of companies record their mileage manually using pen and paper, which is very time consuming.
 A lot of drivers with a very busy schedule tend to judge distances and times travelled.
 These inaccuracies can also lead to hefty penalties which has happened in the past.

 ABAX have helped many companies increase the control of their fleet, reduce risk of any HMRC audits as well as increase efficiencies.
-The HMRC are constantly changing the tax laws around company vehicles.
-Since the 2016 tax year, it is now a legal requirement for van drivers to record all trips taken in vans.
-The HMRC are conducting more audits than ever and this is only going to increase.
+HMRC are constantly changing the tax laws around company vehicles, since the 2016 tax year, it is now a legal requirement for van drivers to record all trips taken in vans.